MrAllenChan/QuizHero/docs/RSD.md

 ### Must have

-- As an instructor, I want to create a quiz on the website, so that students can take the quiz online.
+* As an instructor, I want to create a quiz on the website, so that students can take the quiz online.
-- As a student, I want to take the quiz and answer all of the questions online, so that instructors can easily receive my answers for the quiz.
+* As a student, I want to take the quiz and answer all of the questions online, so that instructors can easily receive my answers for the quiz.
-- As an instructor, I can grade students’ answers online, so that it’s more time-saving and students can check their grades more conveniently.
+* As an instructor, I can grade students’ answers online, so that it’s more time-saving and students can check their grades more conveniently.
-- As a student, I can check my grade online, so that I can see my grade and quiz history at any time.
+* As a student, I can check my grade online, so that I can see my grade and quiz history at any time.
-- As an instructor, I want to publish a sign-up link for the created quiz, so that students can get access to the quiz using the link.
+* As an instructor, I want to publish a sign-up link for the created quiz, so that students can get access to the quiz using the link.
-- As a student, I want to sign myself up to take the quiz, so the instructors can uniquely identify my answers for the quiz.
+* As a student, I want to sign myself up to take the quiz, so the instructors can uniquely identify my answers for the quiz.

 ### Nice to have

-As a student, I can see the mean value and medium value of this quiz, so that I can know the performance of my classmates.
+* As a student, I can see the mean value and medium value of this quiz, so that I can know the performance of my classmates.
-As a teacher, I want to have auto-grade for multiple choice and true or false questions, so that my life will be much easier.
+* As an instructor, I want to have auto-grade for multiple choice and true or false questions, so that my life will be much easier.
-As a teacher, I want to set a deadline, so students need to complete the quiz before the ddl.
+* As an instructor, I want to set a deadline, so students need to complete the quiz before the ddl.
-As a teacher, I want to set a time limit, so students need to complete the quiz within the time limit.
+* As an instructor, I want to set a time limit, so students need to complete the quiz within the time limit.

 ## Software Architecture